FrancisIGP/FrancisIGP/README.md

 ![Profile views](https://gpvc.arturio.dev/Sss)

 ## About me
 Hi, welcome to my github page!
 I'm Francis, I am dedicated to developing a future in network engineering and cybersecurity, so I'm concentrated and working hard to fulfill my ambitions.
 I'm currently enrolled as a high school student, and as a leisure, I pursue on studying Information Technology (IT).

-This is a new Github page.
-I'm working on new posts to publish here on Github.
-Thank you for visiting my Github page! <br/>

 ## Skills